soulmachine/1pass2apple/README.md

 # 1Password to Apple Password Converter

-This script attempts to mange 1password .1pif file formated exports into an Apple Password CSV import file.
+This script attempts to mangle 1password .1pif file formated exports into an Apple Password CSV import file.

 If you have exported the 1password fault as 1pif file you should be able to do something like this:
 ```